Your parks need you now

-From expansive beaches that seem to stretch on forever to tiny pocket beaches nestled into coastal bluffs, the sandy shores of the GGGNRA have something for every beach lover.
+From expansive beaches that seem to stretch on forever to tiny pocket beaches nestled into coastal bluffs, the sandy shores of the GGNRA have something for every beach lover.
 With summer days around the corner, we wanted to share highlights from some of the most unique park beaches.

 Majestic views of the Golden Gate Bridge and dramatic sunsets are just a couple things parkgoers love about Baker Beach.
 A picnic area with tables, grills, and restroom facilities is tucked in the cypress grove at the east end of the parking lot.